leonelfoknob/Wireless-Robot-Control-Using-UDP-and-Joystick/README.md

 This project demonstrates how to wirelessly control a robot (MFX1) using a Rampage RMX23 Cockpit USB Vibrating Joystick.
 The joystick commands are sent over a local network using the UDP protocol, and received on an Arduino via another computer( Jetson, Latte panda, Raspberry pi... ) , which then forwards the data to the robot for control.
 The system allows seamless control without physical connection, leveraging a Python script for the communication.

 - Current Setup
-    - Joystick Control: The Rampage RMX23 joystick is used with the Pygame library to capture and map the user’s commands.
+    - Joystick Control: The Rampage RMX23 joystick is used with the Pygame library to capture and map the user’s commands. you can find more details : https://github.com/leonelfoknob/Rampage-RMX23-Cockpit-Joystick-and-Pygame-library
     - Data Transmission: The commands are transmitted over a 5GHz Wi-Fi network using UDP protocol.
 The data is first sent to a receiving computer, which then forwards it to an Arduino         via a   serial connection.
     - Robot Integration: The system is integrated into the MFX1 robot, allowing full remote control, though challenges arise with Wi-Fi latency over 1m.
       Future Improvements